YiannisKaramitros/personal-site/src/data/about.md

 # Intro

-I am Yiannis Karamitros, a senior Computer Science Engineering major at Lehigh University with a minor in Economics.
+I am Yiannis Karamitros, a Software Engineer I at CSAA Insurance Group, A AAA Insurer on the Cybersecurity team.
+I am a recent graduate of Computer Science Engineering at Lehigh University with a minor in Economics.
 I originally grew up in Doylestown, Pennsylvania but have family all over the globe.
 As the first person in my family to attend a standard 4-year college degree I always thought I was special and wanted to show that.
 I love pushing myself in ways of taking graduate classes as an undergrad or participating in personal coding projects.
-My fascination of technology started when I was a young boy playing video games, it then grew into me building my very own computer in middle school and now I am about to graduate with a Computer Science degree!
+My fascination of technology started when I was a young boy playing video games, it then grew into me building my very own computer in middle school and now I am a graduate with a Computer Science degree!
+<br><br>
+During my time at Lehigh University, I was a student of the P.C.
+Rossin College of Engineering and Applied Science studying Computer Science Engineering with a minor in Economics.
+I was involved in different extracurricular activities across campus including membership in Sigma Phi Delta (Professional Engineering Fraternity), a research student for Blockchain Technologies and its use cases, and participating in a work study program as a System Administrator.

 # A few of my favorite things